jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-1/part-3.md

-+++
+---
-title= "The temperate and the intemperate zones" description= "The inuence of the air upon the color of human beings and upon many (other) aspects of their condition" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/chapter-1/part-2j" linkbtext= "Part-2j" linkf= "/research/ibn-khaldun/muqaddimah/chapter-1/part-4" linkftext= "Part-4" heading= "Part 3" icon = "/icons/ibn.jpg" date = 2020-01-20
+title: "The temperate and the intemperate zones"
+description: "The influence of the air upon the color of human beings and upon many (other) aspects of their condition"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 3"
+date: 2020-01-20
+---

 <!-- THIRD PREFATORY DISCUSSION -->